darren-mk/pro/tetris-engine-clj/README.md

 ## Usage

 To run the program on cli:
-`$ lein run <input-file-name>`
+`$ lein run <optional-input-file-name> <optional-output-file-name>`

-For example, you can enter:
+For example, you can enter with options:
-`$ lein run input.txt`
+`$ lein run input.txt output.txt`

-<input-file-name> is optional.
-In case you don't provide, the program will try to read `input.txt` file saved in the project folder by default.
+In case you don't provide optional arguments, the program will try to read `input.txt` file saved in the project folder and generate `output.txt` file by default.

-So, you can just run it by
+So, you can simply run it by
 `$ lein run`

 To run unit tests on cli: